 - 1. Talk to your child's teacher

 - 2. Speak to the child care administration

-- 3. Address your issue(s) in writing and present them to the Board of Directors

-If you feel your concern has not been addressed by the above methods, the child care administration will set up a meeting with a Board Member at their earliest convenience.
+- 3. If you feel your concern(s) have not been addressed by the above methods, the child care administration will set up a meeting with a board member at their earliest convenience.
 There will be no further discussion regarding your concern until the set meeting.